With diplomas designed to unlock university entry and nurture your study skills, Griffith College is your head-start to success.

 Yes.
 See Mature age students application process.

-Alternatively, you could study our Foundation program which is equivalent to Australian Year 12.
-If you have completed year 11 and have either two years work experience or a certificate III or higher you are eligible to study as per our Mature Age application process.
-If you are leaving year 11 this year, you must have completed a certificate III or higher and must be 17 years of age.
+If you are over 18 and have either two years work experience or a certificate III or higher you are eligible to study as per our Mature Age application process.